aras-p/aras-p.hugo/content/blog/2025/05-blender-fbx-import.md

 The FBX import/export functionality, as was common within Blender at the time, was written in pure Python.
 Which is great for the expressiveness and makes for very compact code, but is not that great for many other reasons.
-However, it has been expanded, fixed and optimized over the years -- recent versions use NumPy for many heavy number crunching parts, the exporter does some multi-threaded Deflate decompression, and so on.
+However, it has been expanded, fixed and optimized over the years -- recent versions use NumPy for many heavy number crunching parts, the exporter does some multi-threaded Deflate compression, and so on.
 The whole implementation is about 12 thousand lines of Python code, which is very compact, given that it does import, export and all the Blender parts too (that comes at a cost though... in some places it feels *too compact*, when someone else wants to understand what the code is doing :)).